$\lambda$-ECLIPSE: Multi-Concept Personalized Text-to-Image Diffusion Models by Leveraging CLIP Latent Space: Acknowledgments

 \section{Acknowledgments}

 This work was supported by NSF RI grants \#1750082, \#2132724, and CPS grant \#2038666.
+We thank the Research Computing (RC) at Arizona State University (ASU) for providing computing resources.
 The views and opinions of the authors expressed herein do not necessarily state or reflect those of the funding agencies and employers.